thriveweb/sailinginparadise/content/posts/2019-11-28-black-friday-sale.md

 contentSecondary: >-
   Cruises can be booked online using the voucher codes provided at time of purchase.
 Sunset Cruises are subject to availability and a calendar will be published on the Sailing in Paradise website which is updated regularly.
+  Please note that whilst we welcome small groups on board our sunset cruise, for the enjoyment of other guests on board we do limit group sizes to 10.
+We ask that groups respect the fact that this is a shared sailing experience and there are often couples on board seeking a more relaxed experience too.
+We curate a social environment, however for larger groups and those celebrating a special event you may find that a private charter is a better (and often just as affordable) option which will be more enjoyable for your group.
 All other terms and conditions of the sunset cruise product apply.
 meta:
   description: Save 50% on Sunset Cruise Gift Vouchers this Black Friday
   title: Black Friday Sunset Cruise Sale